Azure/azure-sdk-for-python/doc/repo_health_status.md

 ### Tests - CI (required check):

 [Tests - CI](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/eng_sys_checks.md#pr-validation-tox-test-environments) checks the status of the most recent (python - {service-directory})scheduled build of your library's recorded tests.
-This is the same CI that will run when kicking a release build.
+This is the same CI that will run when triggering a release build.
 To learn more about tests in our repo, see our [Testing Guide](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/tests.md).
 Possible statuses include:

 - $${\color{red}FAILED}$$ - The library is failing CI recorded tests.
 Check the build result and address the errors present.
 This will block the release of your library and should be fixed immediately.
 - $${\color{yellow}DISABLED}$$ - The library has its CI disabled due to non-compliance with required checks.
 Please take action to re-enable and fix all checks highlighted in yellow.
 Once all checks are fixed, you can remove the `ci_enabled=false` from your library's pyproject.toml file.